BranchingBad/zone-poker/README.md

 ---
 ## ⚙️ Configuration

-Zone-Poker can be configured using a `JSON` file (passed with `-c` or `--config`).
-This file can set any option that the command-line arguments can.
 Zone-Poker can be configured using a `JSON` or `YAML` file (passed with `-c` or `--config`).
-This file can set any option that the command-line arguments can.
+This file can set any option that the command-line arguments can, including API keys.

 ### Configuration Priority
 The tool uses a 3-tiered priority system for settings, processed in the following order: